AnyLog-co/documentation/training/advanced/Network Setup.md

 get rows count where group = table
 ```

-## Sample tables info commands - On any node
+## Sample tables info commands - on any node
 ```anylog
 get virtual tables          # The list of the logical databases and tables in the network get data nodes              # The physical nodes that host each logical table